 Rhys David Jones launches Aberconwy Business Forum in response to today’s punishing budgets

-“With the Conservative UK Government in Westminster punishing our brave entrepreneurs with its budget, and the Welsh budget for a second time requiring a rework local businesses need someone in their corner.”
+“With the Conservative UK Government in Westminster punishing our brave entrepreneurs with its budget, and the Welsh budget for a second time requiring a rework, local businesses need someone in their corner.”

 “Getting the port at Anglesey ready for business must be a top priority for a fruitful recovery.
-The Conservatives had 4 years to get the pot business ready but nothing done.
+The Conservatives had 4 years to get the port business ready but nothing done.
 I will be fighting for Aberconwy’s businesses here, they are our way out of economic ruin.”